 I hesitated to include Dagon in this list of mermaid movies.
 It is really just a horror movie that has a mermaid in it.
 She plays a small but crucial role.
 She acts as "bait" to bring the hero to the island so he may discover it's secrets and his own true nature.
 Also, she isn't really a mermaid.
 In the hero's dream visions she appears as a beautiful mermaid swimming about seductively.
 When he actually encounters her later in the film she is really just another monster....
 And the monsters in this movie are pretty unpleasant looking.
 Most of the rest is brainless gore with only a smidgin of plot.
 It is very loosely based on H. P. Lovecraft's story The Shadow Over Innsmouth.
 One of my favorite Lovecraft stories but I don't feel they do it justice.

-Old movie made back in 1948 about a middle-aged man who catches a mermaid while on vacation in the Caribbean.
+- Old movie made back in 1948 about a middle-aged man who catches a mermaid while on vacation in the Caribbean.
 He takes the mermaid home and "hides" her in the bathtub.
 Strangely, this simple ruse fools his wife so completely that even when he tells her about the mermaid she continues to believe it is just a fish.
 Mermaid movies rarely have so many good people working on them as this one but it is still no more than light entertainment.
-Considering the general situation I think that something more meaningful was intended but somehow it just doesn't come through.
+For more on this movie see my Mr Peabody and the Mermaid page.